Shiksa: In popular culture

+In the 1999 The West Wing episode "A Proportional Response", shiksa is used by Josh Lyman during an argument with C.J.
+Cregg where he says "I really think I'm the best judge of what I mean, you paranoid Berkeley shiksa feminista! [beat] Whoa.
+That was way too far."

+In the 2001 musical "The Last Five Years", the second song is named Shiksa Goddess and describes the relationship between the two main characters, the Jewish male lead of Jamie and the not Jewish female lead of Cathy.
+The song also features in the 2014 film version The Last Five Years (film) starring Jeremy Jordan (actor, born 1984) and Anna Kendrick.

 In the 2009 The Big Bang Theory episode "The Jiminy Conjecture", the Jewish Howard Wolowitz is explaining the term shiksa ("We don't pray to them – we prey on them!") to his best friend, the Hindu Dr. Rajesh Koothrappali.
 Raj wins the argument by pointing out their friend Dr. Leonard Hofstadter has one, while Howard does not.

 In 2014, in the eighth episode of the fifth season of Downton Abbey, the term shiksa is used by the Jewish Lord Sinderby to describe Lady Rose MacClare (his son's Anglican fiancée) to his son Atticus Aldridge, as part of an argument between father and son over the former's disapproval of a non-Jewish marriage.

+In the fifth episode of the first season of The Marvelous Mrs. Maisel, Joel Maisel's father uses the term to disparage the non-Jewish woman Joel left his wife for, stating, "Shiksas are for practice."

 Derivatives

 In Polish, siksa or sziksa (/pl/) is a pejorative but humorous word for an immature young girl or teenage girl.
 According to Polish language dictionary from 1915, it has been defined as "pisspants"; a conflation between the Yiddish term and its similarity to the Polish verb sikać ("to piss").
 In today's language however, it is roughly equivalent to the English terms "snot-nosed brat", "little squirt", and "naughty schoolgirl" in a humorous context.

 In German, Schickse roughly means a promiscuous woman, with no religious or ethnic implications.

 In Victorian England, London slang included "shickster" and "shakester", alternative spellings of the same word used among lower-class men to refer to the wives of their direct superiors (who were still lower-class women).
 As forms of the word entered British English more popularly, the implications became further detached, meaning variously a servant; a woman of low parentage; or a prostitute.
 By the middle of the 20th century, the word had dropped out of usage in Britain; the Los Angeles Review of Books suggests any continued use would be by older people referring to maids.
 The North American word "shiksa" is not (or rarely) used in British Jewish communities.